Froggi22/Rat-God/README.md

 1. Choosing the location, e.g. `/map location:Factory`.

-The embed response has some buttons (amount varies on the map).\
+The message provide buttons which can be used for extra information.\
-Some buttons link to external websites e.g. the wiki and to an interactive map.\
+Link buttons (colored gray), provide external resources, e.g. wiki and interactive maps.\
-The blue buttons however will send another message containing a special map e.g. an in-game map.
+Blue buttons will send another message, embedding a special map, e.g. an in-game map.

 ### Misc ⌚